psycedelicAI/high-security-facility-concept/docs/high-security-facility-review.md

 # High-Security Facility Concept Review

-> Konceptbedömning av en högsäker teknisk anläggning med fokus på fysisk säkerhet, zonindelning, accesskontroll, privileged access, endpoint security, OPSEC och insiderresistens.
+> Concept assessment of a high-security technical facility, with a focus on physical security, zone segmentation, access control, privileged access, endpoint security, OPSEC, and insider resistance.

 ---

 ## Overview

-Detta dokument beskriver en strukturerad säkerhetsbedömning av ett koncept för en **high-security facility**, främst riktad mot:
+This document describes a structured security assessment of a **high-security facility** concept, primarily aimed at:

-- skyddade serverhallar
+- protected data centers
-- tekniska säkerhetszoner
+- technical security zones
-- klassad driftmiljö
+- classified operational environments
-- verksamheter där hög friktion är avsiktlig
+- organizations where high friction is intentional
-- miljöer där fysisk och logisk säkerhet måste samverka
+- environments where physical and logical security must work together

-Bedömningen utgår från att konceptet är en **snabb mockup**, inte en färdig produktionsarkitektur.
+The assessment assumes that the concept is a **rapid mockup**, not a finished production architecture.

 ---